irgordon/studiofy-crm/README.md

 # studiofy-crm
-A professional CRM for Photographers.
+A professional CRM for Photographers using Wordpress.
 Manages clients, bookings, invoices (Square), and contracts (Digital Signature).

 Dependencies: